bimdata/documentation/src/api/introduction/concepts.md

 A BCF is linked to a Project, not a Model.
 :::

-A project member can see all other members, and an admin member can add a user to the project.
+A project member can see all other members, and an admin member can manage the users of the project.

 ![BIMData Connect](/assets/img/api/API-project.png)